rocky-linux/documentation/docs/books/web_services/03-application-servers.md

 PHP-FPM offers, like Apache and its `mod_status` module, a page indicating the status of the process.

-To activate the page, set its access path via the `pm.status_path` directive:
+To activate the page, set its access path with the `pm.status_path` directive:

 ```bash
 pm.status_path = /status